ENV 150. Environmental Issues. (3 h)

 ENV 320.
 Earth’s Dynamic Surface.
 (3 h)

 Investigation into the formation and evolution of Earth’s landscapes.
-Topics include mountains, rivers, coasts, and glaciers.
-Course activities include digital and field-based data collection and analysis; weekend field trips may be required.
+Major themes are mountains, rivers, coasts, and glaciers.
+Course activities include digital and field-based data collection and analysis.
 P-ENV 220.

 ENV 325.
 Contemporary Environmental Writing.
 (3 h)